-Inspections and Maintenance are Key to Safe School Playgrounds
+Inspections and Maintenance are Key to Safe Playgrounds

-School playground safety may start with design but even the best-designed playgrounds can present hazards if equipment is incorrectly installed, broken, physically worn, damaged by vandals or weakened by the ravages of time.
-This is why a safety audit and regularly scheduled preventative maintenance inspections are a necessary part of every school playground’s safety program.
+Playground safety may start with design but even the best-designed playgrounds can present hazards if equipment is incorrectly installed, broken, physically worn, damaged by vandals or weakened by the ravages of time.
+This is why a safety audit and regularly scheduled preventative maintenance inspections are a necessary part of every playground’s safety program.

 A playground safety audit is a one-time process that focuses on compliance with the current standard of care.
 Whenever possible, such audits should be performed by a staff member or outside consultant who has completed the National Playground Safety Institute’s Certified Playground Safety Inspector (CPSI) training.

 Maintenance inspections are conducted at regular intervals and focus on immediate hazards caused by aging or damaged equipment—e.g., worn swing hangers or missing fasteners.
 A maintenance checklist shouldn’t merely say “check swing hanger for excessive wear.”
 Instead, it should say: “Replace swing hanger when worn to 50 percent of original diameter.”

 We will help you develop a maintenance program for your school or early childhood playground components and play events.
 Every Smart Play®, Weevos®, Evos®, PlayBooster®, PlayShaper® or Hedra® system is delivered with a customized maintenance guide.
 Illustrated sheets provide step-by-step instructions on how to inspect each component.
 And an accompanying “Guide to the Frequency of Inspections” helps you weigh the various factors involved in devising a maintenance schedule.

 Striking a Balance Between Safety and Challenge in Playground Design